 Kevin has a special interest in the intersection of immigration reform and CFPA’s mission.
 Current projects include statewide work around increasing immigrant access to nutrition programs, early child care, and improving water quality and access; and federal work on the 2018 farm bill reauthorization.
 Prior to joining CFPA in 2017, Kevin was an immigrant youth organizer, and his research has been published with the Migration Policy Institute.
 He obtained his MA from the University of Chicago.

 George Manalo-LeClair, MSW, Executive DirectorOffice 510.433.1122 ext.
 103, Cell 415.794.6080, email@example.com

 George provides overall policy and administrative leadership for the organization.
 For many years, George directed CFPA's legislative efforts and led CFPA's CalFresh team, championing efforts to remove barriers to participation.
 Prior to joining CFPA, he was the Legislative Director for the Children's Alliance in Washington.
-George has a master's degree in social work and more than two decades of experience in advocacy dating back to his time with the Jesuit Volunteer Corp.
+George has a master's degree in social work and over 25 years of experience in advocacy dating back to his time with the Jesuit Volunteer Corp.
 He joined CFPA in 1999.